The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Dynamical equations

 \subsection{Effects of DM spike}

 Next, we continue to introduce the effect of DM spike on BBH.
-Chandrasekhar proposed that moving celestial bodies experience a drag force from the gravitational pull of interstellar medium particles, which is known as gravitational drag or dynamical friction (DF).
+Chandrasekhar proposed that moving celestial bodies experience a drag force from the gravitational pull of interstellar medium particles, which is known as gravitational drag or DF.
 The characteristics of DF depend on the velocity of the moving object, the density of the medium, and the sound speed~\cite{Kim_2007}.
-As the secondary BH moves through the DM spike around the central BH, it is subjected to the drag of dynamical friction from this DM spike, slowing down in its direction of motion and losing its kinetic energy and angular momentum.
-In this study, we focus on the supersonic regime, where the dynamical friction force can be expressed as:
+As the secondary BH moves through the DM spike around the central BH, it is subjected to the drag of DF from this DM spike, slowing down in its direction of motion and losing its kinetic energy and angular momentum.
+In this study, we focus on the supersonic regime, where the DF force can be expressed as

 where $\bm{v}$ is the velocity of the secondary BH, $I_v$ is the Coulomb logarithm which depends on $\bm{v}$ and the sound speed of the DM spike.
 We can obtain the value of $v$ through following relationship: